Mortgages For Company Directors

 Certain specialist lenders will work from profits retained in the business.
 However, they will generally only look back at the previous 12 months history.
 This can significantly increase the borrowing potential for self-employed company directors.

 Every self-employed mortgage will be assessed on its own merits, and the amount of deposit will therefore vary.
-For a mortgages for company director the more deposit the less perceived risk for the lender.
+For a mortgage for company director the more deposit the less perceived risk for the lender.

 - Time company has been trading.